codetann/firebase-messages/README.md

-# Getting Started with Create React App
+# Firebase React Messages

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made using React, Firebase, and React-Bootstrap.

 ## Available Scripts